PythonCharmers/autoporter/README.md

 8. Push: Pushes the changes to the new GitHub repo

-9. PR: Sends a pull request (marked ¿Work In Progress¿) upstream
+9. PR: Sends a pull request (marked "Work In Progress") upstream

 Goal 2: